microsoft/pai/docs/user/troubleshooting_job.md

    ![job link](imgs/web_log_list2.png)

-   In both case, it includes 4 files, *DockerContainerDebug.log*, *YarnContainerDebug.log*, *stderr*, and *stdout*.
+   In both cases, it includes 4 files, *DockerContainerDebug.log*, *YarnContainerDebug.log*, *stderr*, and *stdout*.
 Click *refresh* button of browser can show latest last lines.
 Click *here* shows the full log.

    *stderr* and *stdout* includes screen output of the task instance.
-So all content, that user prints to screen, shows in them, and display near real-time.
+So, all content, that user prints to screen, shows in them, and display near real-time.
 Hints of most errors can be found in the two files. *DockerContainerDebug.log*, *YarnContainerDebug.log* can find some errors like out of memory for GPU, if there is no hint in *stderr* and *stdout*.

 Note, if a task instance has no resource assigned, there is no log file.